SD › Phu Quoc Best Hotels

 - Serene location, along a remote and astoundingly undeveloped section of beach, furnished with lounge chairs and umbrellas.

 - Private swimming pools are just that – not tiny plunge pools.
-Shared hotel pool is round, with no shade, but a bar and cafe alongside, and close to the sea.
+The shared hotel pool is round, with no shade, but a bar and cafe alongside, and close to the sea.

 - Larger villas – Have lounge/dining area, corner sofas, sunken outdoor lounge attached to pool.